 Do you do bridesmaids’/prom dresses?

 Bridal Path is delighted to stock twobirds Bridesmaids dresses (please see their page within our website for more details).
-In addition we stock a small collection of bridesmaid/prom dresses by Betsey Couture; all our bridesmaid dresses are made to order in the UK in a wide selection of colours and they compete very favourably on price with Far Eastern-made dresses.
+Our bridesmaid dresses are made to order in the UK in a wide selection of colours and they compete very favourably on price with Far Eastern-made dresses.
 Flower girl dresses are also available and we hope that brides will support the UK manufacturing industry by choosing from these collections.
 If required, length alterations for the twobirds gowns are done here at Bridal Path by our experienced seamstress at no extra charge, or the dresses can be taken to a more local seamstress to the bridesmaid – we fully appreciate that bridesmaids can be located in various parts of the country, if not the world!

 Do you do mother of the bride outfits/groomswear/formal hire?

 Why do your dresses seem more expensive than some other shops?

 There are several factors determining this: firstly, our dresses are designed by some of the biggest bridal names in the UK and individually made to order in the finest fabrics, which is naturally more expensive than production lines of garments where the dress is taken from stock.
 Many of our dresses are also made in the UK, where labour costs are higher than in the Far East.

 Secondly, we offer a transparent pricing policy, whereby the fittings and alterations are included in the price of the dress so the bride knows how much she is paying right from the start.
 We have heard several anecdotes of brides finding their dream dress at the top of their price range and then being pressured into spending up to half as much again on ‘bespoke’ packages and alterations, completely blowing their budget.

 Finally, we firmly believe that ‘you get what you pay for’ in terms of quality, exclusivity and service; we aim to offer all three at the highest standards.